 1. Visit Downtown Minneapolis Central Library

-You don’t really need an excuse to visit Central Library.
-It is enough to sit in the kids area, let your kids browse books, read together, play with the giant blocks, and just relax for a bit.
+You don’t really need an excuse to visit Minneapolis Central Library.
+It is enough to sit in the kids area, let your kids browse books and play, read together and just relax for a bit.
 That just doesn’t get old.
 However if you call ahead, you can get a guided tour.
 Tours include the green roof, four fireplaces, an art gallery, a piano room, four-story atrium and an overview of the 2.4 million items in the library’s collection.
 Call 612-543-8033 to schedule a time.
-If you are wondering about current services, you can find information here.
-Short story, the library is open and running.
+After your visit, grab a beverage and snack at Mocha Momma’s Coffee.

 2. Nicollet Mall, Self-Guided Art Tour